jf990/esri-map-component/demos/www-demo/README.md

 # Demo for web page

 This demo shows how to use a custom component on a web page.
 To view this webpage open `index.html` in a web browser.
-THe package is loaded from the npm package registry CDN.
+The package is loaded from the npm package registry CDN.

 Review the code in `index.html`.